ultraio/docs-blockchain/docs/tutorials/fundamentals/tutorial-obtain-token-and-purchase-ram.md

 After requesting the tokens:
 1. You will be directed to a confirmation screen showing that 10 UOS tokens have been issued to your account.
-2. Your new balance, combining previous funds with the newly issued tokens, should now read 18.99999999 UOS.
+2. Your new balance, combining previous funds with the newly issued tokens, should now read, for example, 18.99999999 UOS.

 ![](./images/faucet-token-issued.png)